OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 #### Examples: ####
 Expires sets a future date and time that the response will be cached until.
 If assigned a past time or `-1` then these systems do not cache the response.
-Here these systems will not cahce the response:
+Here these systems will not cache the response:
 ```
 Expires:-1